Dr Bohorquez

 He graduated with honors from UFM as a Physician and Surgeon in the Central American region and performed research in Biotechnology and tenure as T.A. in Human Physiology.
 Influenced by his love and passion for continual learning, Dr. Olivero immigrated to the US in 2004.
 He studied at UM in Miami and USF in Tampa, completed three years of General Surgical training and Intensive Care, and then shifted his studies into a Preventive & Occupational medicine career with a Master's degree in Public Health, Research & Environmental, and Occupational Health.
 He was passionate about technological advances in health, and during one of his rotations at Cape Canaveral at NASA, he started to show curiosity and interest in technological applications for health, such as advanced laser technologies and other biological regenerative states of the art medicine.
 Dr. Olivero continues to pursue his career with an open mentality toward safety, learning, and teaching which has allowed him to set higher standards of care in his medical practice.
 He has been an author in Biotechnology and is an active Diamond Member of EMT attaining ACGME certifications in Pain Management, Medical, Dermatological & Surgical Aesthetics, Laser Skin Therapy, Innovative Regenerative Biological Therapies, Autologous Fat Transfer and Anti-Aging Medicine.
 This variety of Board Certifications allows him to be one of the leaders in the field of Modern Medicine bringing the patient opportunities and solutions for diverse clinical challenges to make you look healthier and younger.

-Dr. Ana Hernandez
+Ana Hernandez PHD

 Personal Statement